Where in the past, people would run IBM software on-premise, cloud computing allows people to use IBM applications through the internet.

 Aryaka’s State of the WAN Report, 2017 found that 46.3% of all enterprise WAN traffic is cloud-based, split between HTTPS (27.8%) and HTTP (18.5%).
 Cloud is becoming the new normal, even for traditional enterprise apps.

 Why are so many businesses choosing to run IBM software in the cloud?
-It’s because cloud computing increases efficiency, them improve cash flow, and offers many other benefits… Check out six of the best below.
+It’s because cloud computing increases efficiency, helps them improve cash flow, and offers many other benefits… Check out six of the best below.

 1. Infrastructure and License Cost Savings